RamezIssac/django-erp-framework/README.rst

         As Django's `QuerySet.distinct(*fields) <https://docs.djangoproject.com/en/2.2/ref/models/querysets/#django.db.models.query.QuerySet.distinct>`_ is supported only on Postgres.
         ``distinct(*fields)`` is used by the reporting engine.

-    Create a postgres database, and assign its details to ``DATABASES`` setting

 4. Run the usual commands needed for any django project